 So, I’ve given you a few things to think about.
 Becoming a freelance music writer or a music journalist are dream jobs for someone who loves to breathe music their every waking moment.
 Freelance writing jobs as well journalistic ones are both great options.

-Once you feel confident in your abilities, you could blow your own trumpet and perhaps establish your own web presence.
+Once you feel confident in your abilities, you could blow your own trumpet and perhaps establish your own web presence, taking advantage of music affiliate programs.
 Who knows?
 Maybe you could become as popular as some of the other prominent music blogs out there.

 Whichever way you go, the sound of all that cash flowing into your bank account could be music to your ears.

 As a writer, you have an in-demand talent that can be used to earn you TONS of money online.
 Information is the currency of the internet!
 Learn how to create your own blog-style website and make money through advertising.

 You can choose to promote affiliate products or just use general advertising that pays per click.
 Write daily on a topic you think is interesting, and you can make a bunch of money online doing what you love!

 - Can You Really Make Money Doing Calligraphy On Etsy.com? - September 22, 2018